apache/activemq-artemis/docs/user-manual/en/slow-consumers.md

 will begin filling up and the broker may enter paging mode which would impact performance negatively.
-However, criteria can be set so that consumers which don't acknowledge messages quickly enough can potentially be disconnected from the broker which in the case of a non-durable JMS subscriber would allow the broker to remove the subscription and all of its messages freeing up valuable server resources.
+However, criteria can be set so that consumers which don't acknowledge messages quickly enough can potentially be disconnected from the broker, which in the case of a non-durable JMS subscriber, would allow the broker to remove the subscription and all of its messages freeing up valuable server resources.